parangat11/weather-app/README.md

-# template-js
+# Weather Forecasting App
-A template for future Vanilla projects
+A weather forecasting app built on top of the Visual Crossing API.